avinashbhat/kafka-queue/README.md

 ## Deployment

 Before we run the code, it is necessary to download the JSON library as I have used it to parse the Consumer Record.
 For convenience, I have included it here along with the code.
 Copy it to '/home/../kafka_2.11-0.9.0.0/libs'.
 Start the ZooKeeper Server, as given in the above mentioned reference.
+Next, create a topic 'iot', the steps are given in the above reference.
 Next, on terminal navigate to the working directory and type

 ```